How Much Does It Cost to Add a 12x12 Room to a House?

 “An addition this size has a lot of options for use, not only on day one, but also down the line for resale value,” says Meredith Sells, Block designer.
 “I would recommend creating the most versatile space you can with the addition.”
 Here are options to consider:

 - Kitchen: Includes electrical wiring, plumbing, countertops, and appliances, making it the most expensive.
+A kitchen addition also typically requires a dedicated 20-amp circuit for appliances and may trigger ventilation requirements depending on your local code.

 2. Construction materials and finishes